Velu Thampi Dalawa: Initial intrigues against the Dalawa

-Mutiny of the Nair troops
+Nair troop mutiny

-The armies of Travancore consisted mainly of members of the Nair group of castes.
-Velu Thampi's 1804 proposal to reduce their allowances was met with immediate discontent.
+The armed forces of the kingdom of Travancore consisted predominantly of members of the Nair group of castes.
+In 1804, Velu Thampi proposed to reduce their allowances to make saving to the treasury and this action was met with immediate discontent.
 The troops believed that the idea had come from the British and immediately resolved to assassinate both Col. Macaulay and Velu Thampi.
+With the active support of Thampi's rivals amongst the Nair nobility, the troops abandoned their posts, broke open jails and released the inmates.
+10,000 Nair soldiers marched to Trivandrum and demanded that the Maharajah immediately dismiss the Dalawa, end any alliance with the British and appoint their own nominee as the Dalawa.

-Velu Thampi fled again back to Cochin to seek refuge with Col. Macaulay.
-The Nairs marched to Trivandrum with a ten thousand strong army of sepoys and demanded that the Maharajah immediately dismiss the Dalawa and end any alliance with the British.
-Meanwhile, the Resident and the Dalawa collected forces at Cochin and, assisted by the Carnatic Brigade, marched to Trivandrum and put an end to the mutiny.
-Several of its leaders were executed in the most gruesome manner.
-One Krishna Pillai, a commander of a regiment, had his legs tied to two elephants which were then driven in opposite directions, tearing his body into two, in the presence of the Dalawa; even at that time, Krishna Pillai was riposting Velu Thambi's tuants with harsh criticism of his own against Thambi.
+At this time, Velu Thampi was overseeing the renovation of Alappuzha.
+On the night of 16 April 1804, the Nair soldiers in Alappuzha rebelled and sought to assassinate the Dalwa.
+Velu Thampi immediately fled again back to Cochin to seek refuge with Col. Macaulay.
+The Resident collected forces at Cochin and ordered the Carnatic Brigade to accompany Dalawa Velu Thampi to Trivandum.
+British forces in Tirunelveli and Kollam were instructed to give full support to the Dalawa should it be necessary.
+On hearing the news, most of the rebels dispersed.
+At the head of the Carnatic Brigade, Thampi marched to Trivandrum and put an end to the mutiny.
+Several of its leaders were beheaded, hanged or blown off the cannon's mouth.
+One of the leaders, Krishna Pillai, a commander of a regiment, had his legs tied to two elephants which were then driven in opposite directions, tearing his body into two, in the presence of the Dalawa; even at that time, Krishna Pillai was riposting Velu Thambi's tuants with harsh criticism of his own against Thambi,.
+With the executions of large numbers of rebels, Velu Thampi succeeded in crushing the rebellion.